Written by Divinity Nutra, Updated on February 25, 2023

-Turmeric contains approximately 3-6% curcuminoids, which are responsible for the vast majority of its health benefits.
-But, can turmeric help improve liver health, and is it good for detoxification and cleansing?
+Turmeric contains approximately 3.14% curcuminoids, which are responsible for the vast majority of its health benefits.
+But, is turmeric good for the liver, and is it good for detoxification and cleansing?

 Before we cover the studies in more detail, let’s analyze the job of the liver in the human body.

 The liver is arguably the most dynamic and essential organ in the body.
 Think of it as the master filtration system that metabolizes medications and detoxifies dangerous chemicals.
 As you can imagine, without a functional liver, your time on earth is quite limited.

 Admittedly, most people take liver health for granted.
 While it’s not always top of mind to maintain a healthy liver (as opposed to say heart or brain health), it’s just as important.

 There are several primary functions of the liver.
 They are:

 - Flushes Toxins: The liver breaks down all of the food and beverages we consume, and turns them into “less risky” molecules for the body to process.

 - Helps Digestion: Anything with fat in it gets broken down by the liver with a chemical called bile.
 This procedure turns fat into smaller particles where the cells can more easily absorb the available nutrients.